Moving to Siargao Island, Philippines

 We asked people living in Siargao Island to list three things they wish they had brought and three they wish they had left behind.
 They responded:

 "When moving to Siargao Island, you should pack lightweight and breathable clothing, such as shorts, t-shirts, and sundresses, as the weather is typically hot and humid.
 Bring a swimsuit or two for enjoying the beautiful beaches and water activities.
 Don't forget a hat, sunglasses, and sunscreen to protect yourself from the sun.
 Pack a light rain jacket or umbrella, as the island experiences occasional rain showers.
 Bring comfortable footwear, such as flip-flops, sandals, and water shoes, for walking on the beach and exploring the island.
 If you plan on hiking or engaging in other outdoor activities, pack a pair of sturdy sneakers or hiking shoes.
 Make sure to pack all necessary travel documents, including your passport, visa (if required), and any other identification or paperwork needed for your stay.
 Bring a photocopy of your passport and other important documents in case of loss or theft.
 Pack any prescription medications you may need, as well as a basic first aid kit with items like band-aids, pain relievers, and any over-the-counter medications you may need.
 It's also a good idea to bring insect repellent and anti-itch cream to protect yourself from mosquito bites.
 Bring a reusable water bottle to stay hydrated, as well as a reusable shopping bag for groceries or other purchases.
 Pack a travel adapter and voltage converter, as the Philippines uses a different electrical system than many other countries.
 Don't forget your electronics, such as your smartphone, camera, and chargers.
 You may also want to bring a portable power bank to keep your devices charged while on the go.
-Lastly, pack a few personal items to make your new home feel more comfortable, such as photos, small decorations, or a favorite book," commented one expat who made the move to Siargao Island.
+Lastly, pack a few personal items to make your new home feel more comfortable, such as photos, small decorations, or a favorite book," said one expat in Siargao Island.

 Get Quote